ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Updating a Key}

-Updating a 'Compare Exchange' key can be divided into 2 phases:
+Updating a compare exchange key can be divided into 2 phases:

   1. [Get](../../../client-api/operations/compare-exchange/get-compare-exchange-value) the existing _Key_.
 The associated _Value_ and _Index_ are received.